NuevoFoundation/workshops/content/english/python-basics/basics/repl-it.md

 weight: 1
 ---

-Today you will be using Repl.it to learn how to code in Python.

-Open your favorite internet browser (such as Edge, Firefox, Google Chrome) and go to https://repl.it.
+Open your favorite internet browser (such as Edge, Firefox, Google Chrome, Internet Explorer) and go to https://replit.com.
 Scroll to the bottom of the page, look for `languages`, search for Python and click it.

 ![List of languages to select in Repl.it](../../img/replLang.png)